 Deanery responsibilities

-- Key duties of the deanery administrator
+- Key duties of the DA

 - Notify the RCPCH Quality and Training Projects (QTP) team of ARCP dates when requested